EddyCosmology/noise-induced-quintessence/README.md

 Companion to: Thornton (2026a), "A Phenomenological Model for Evolving Dark Energy Inspired by DESI DR2" (https://eddycosmology/eddy-de-collapse)

+# IMPORTANT AUTHOR'S NOTE
+**(Last updated: February 25, 2026)**

+**All quantitative claims about σ_c, the exact location of the transition, and the boundaries of the viable window in the February 20 drafts should be considered superseded by the results presented in the most recent PDF versions (look for files dated February 24–25, 2026 or later).**

 ## Overview

 This work presents large-scale numerical ensembles (50,000 realizations per noise strength σ) exploring how multiplicative stochastic noise affects late-time dark energy behavior in a scalar field model with nonlinear advection, hyperdiffusion, and running vacuum.